Logan

 1905—1906

-This company existed from 1905 to 1906 according to Dun & Bradstreet, though these ranges may be larger.
+This company existed from 1905 to 1906 according to Dun & Bradstreet, though these ranges may be larger in reality.

 1914—19??